sensu/sensu-docs/content/sensu-go/6.1/operations/maintain-sensu/troubleshoot.md

 ### View cluster status and alarms

-Use the commands listed here to retrieve etcd cluster status or list alarms.
+Use the commands listed here to retrieve etcd cluster status and list and clear alarms.
 {{< code shell >}}
 # get status
 etcdctl endpoint status